-The fear many have with niching is that it will

-limit the number of people they can interact with.
-But Bottom line is that we must not be no one says you have to have so focused on our existing database just one niche.
-Go after several by of friends, followers, and connections segmenting your existing audience by niches and messaging that we ignore the obvious sources of accordingly. clients that are in immediate need for our services.
-In the last few chapters, we have covered increasing the size of your audience and farming social media networks for active and willing leads.
-The following chapter will address using advertising and marketing on social networks to generate leads.
+The fear many have with niching is that it will limit the number of people they can interact with.
+But no one says you have to have just one niche.
+Go after several by segmenting your existing audience by niches and messaging accordingly.